 Monthly activity days

-The young people attending have made friends and formed a strong bond together and with our team with the activity days providing an element of continuity and consistency for these young people that has been missing from their lives.
+The young people attending have made friends and formed a strong bond together and with our team with the activity days providing an element of continuity and consistency for these young people that has been missing from their buy valtrex in the uk lives.
 Throughout the year we help each child to continue to meet their sibling(s) as much as possible.

 In terms of policy impact, Siblings Together has given evidence and advice on looked after children to policy makers, politicians, ministers and Parliamentary committees.
 As a member of the steering group developing the 2010 NICE guidance for looked after children, Siblings Together ensured the inclusion of clear policy on the importance of maintain sibling relationships within this.
 Siblings Together has also convened a policy interest group bringing together chief executives of organisations working with looked after children to strengthen lobbying on this issue.